z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

   *  Register use is limited to the main set and the exx set (including af').
 NO index registers were abused in the process.

   *  Made for the Spectrum Next.
-The z80-zxn `mul de` instruction and the z180 `mlt nn` instruction are used to full advantage to accelerate all floating point calculations with the available hardware instructions.
+The z80-zxn `mul de` instruction and the z180 `mlt nn` instruction are used to full advantage to accelerate all floating point calculations with the available hardware multiply instructions.

   *  The z80 multiply (without a hardware instruction) is implemented with an unrolled equivalent to the z80-zxn `mul de`, which is designed to have no side effect other than resetting the flag register.

   *  Mantissa calculations are done with 24-bits and 8-bits for rounding.
 Rounding is simple, using the Digi International method, but can be if required expanded to the IEEE standard, with a performance penalty.

+  *  Derived functions are calculated with 32-bit internal mantissa calculation path.

   *  Higher functions are written in C, for maintainability, and draw upon the intrinsic functions including the square root, square, and polynomial evaluation, as well as the 4 standard arithmetic functions.

   *  Power and trigonometric functions' accuracy and speed can be traded by managing their polynomial series coefficient tables.
 More iterations provides higher accuracy at the expense of performance.
 The default Hi-Tech C library coefficients are provided by default.
 Alternative coefficient tables can be tested without impacting the code.

-  *  The square root (inverse square root) function is seeded using the Quake magic number method, with two Newton-Raphson iterations for accuracy.
-Again, accuracy and speed can be traded depending on application, by removing one iteration for game usage (for example).
+  *  The square root (inverse square root) function is seeded using the Quake magic number method, with three Newton-Raphson iterations for accuracy.
+Again, accuracy and speed can be traded depending on application, by removing one or two iterations for game usage (for example).

 ## IEEE Floating Point Format